zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ![CZICompress in Action in Ubuntu](./images/czicompress_linux_bash.gif)

-## CZIShrink
+## CZIShrink - Cpmpress CZI image files from a cross-platform UI

 - Cross Platform GUI App
 - Developed, tested and released on Win-x64 and Linux-x64
 - Designed to work with large CZI collections
 - Multi-threaded processing
 - Strictly non-destructive
-- Developed as a private repo on GitHub => release as OSS planned
+- Developed still as a private repo on GitHub => release as OSS planned soon

 ![CZIShrink](./images/CZIShrink_win11_running.png)